suchipi/suchipi-traverse/README.md

 - If you want to create a new tree instead of mutating the existing one, you can combine lodash's `set` function with [immer](https://www.npmjs.com/package/immer).

 ## Troubleshooting

-- Don't pass an object with circular references into `traverse`.
-If you do, a callstack overflow error will occur.
-To verify that the object you're passing into `traverse` doesn't contain any circular references, you can try passing it into `JSON.stringify`; `JSON.stringify` will throw an error if you pass it an object with circular references.

 - If you're expecting an object property to be visited by `traverse`, but it isn't, make sure the property is an "own," "enumerable" property.
 For instance, class methods found on an instance of a class are not "own" properties, so `traverse` won't visit them.
 See [MDN's article on 'Enumerability and ownership of properties'](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) for more info.